 on the next few pages.

-Hopefully, this would stimulate Busky`s memories of her childhood time
+Hopefully, this would have stimulated Busky`s memories of her childhood

 Busky, a truly wonderful lady who will